Hawaii's Statute of Limitations

 Medical Malpractice Actions

-Actions against health-care providers must be filed within two years of the date that the plaintiff discovers, or should have discovered, the injury, but in no event can the action be filed more than six years after the date of the act that caused the injury.
-An action by a minor who is ten or older must be brought within six years from the date of the act that caused the injury.
-In the case of a minor under ten, the action must be filed within six years or by the minor’s tenth birthday, whichever time period is greater.
-This time limitation is also tolled for any period which the minor’s injury could not have been discovered by reasonable diligence.
+Actions against health care providers must be filed within two years of the date that the plaintiff discovers, or should have discovered, the injury, but in no event can the action be filed more than six years after the date of the act that caused the injury.
+An action by a minor who is 10 or older must be brought within six years from the date of the act that caused the injury.
+In the case of a minor under ten, the action must be filed within six years or by the minor’s 10th birthday, whichever time period is greater.
+This time limitation is also tolled for any period in which the minor’s injury could not have been discovered by reasonable diligence.
+This period may be further tolled in instances of fraudulent concealment.

 Products Liability Actions